-We’ve seen this pattern already in the burgeoning online way people are obtaining their music–I’m talking the legal ways, such as iTunes and online services like the new Spotify, for just a FEW examples.
-Think of the once dominant Blockbuster Video‘s recent bankruptcy, and now streamlining down to only 500 stores in the US.
+We’ve seen this pattern already in the way people are obtaining their music–I’m talking the legal ways, such as iTunes and online services like the new Spotify, for just a FEW examples.
+Think of the once dominant Blockbuster Video’s recent bankruptcy, and now streamlining down to only 500 stores in the US.
 Many a brick and mortar store specializing in electronic entertainment such as music and movies have gone the way of the dodo bird due to their inability to also corner the market online, or in some cases, bother to adapt to it and the concept of supply and demand.
-People are increasingly opting to go the way of doing much of their lives online.
+People are increasingly opting to do much of their lives online.

 As an overseas missionary living in Peru, I find an e-reader of the utmost necessity since it’s much more difficult to obtain books in my native tongue here, therefore the Internet and online bookstores, such as Amazon, help me keep up on world news and obtaining the latest books I seek to read.
 Barnes and Noble for example, had already adapted to this trend and released a device to rival the Kindle, called the Nook, which has for the first time just barely beat Amazon–an online-only store–at their game1.

-I’m not just biased to these thoughts because I have a Kindle, nobody pays me any money to write about them, but back in March, an article on CNN Business was explaining how profitable it would be for Amazon to corner the ebook market if they gave away their Kindle.
+I’m not just biased because I have a Kindle, and nobody pays me any money to write about them, but back in March, an article on CNN Business was explaining how profitable it would be for Amazon to corner the ebook market if they gave away their Kindle.

 “The New York Times, if it stopped printing a physical edition of the paper, could afford to give every subscriber a free Kindle.

 “Not the standard Kindle, but the one with free global data access.
 And not just one Kindle, but four Kindles.
 And not just once, but every year.
 And that’s using the low estimate for the costs of [their] printing.”
 2

 Who knows, but you better hold on to your books.
 They might be a collector’s item sooner than later.